Jeans modeling of axisymmetric galaxies with multiple stellar populations: Multi-component galaxy models

 No difficulty is encountered in the construction of the luminosity-weighted fields analogous to equations~\eqref{eq:sigmavlosi_sumi}, by using the surface brightness distributions $I_{*i}=\Sigmai/\mtoli$, and $I_*=\sumi I_{*i}$, so the {\it projected} stellar mass-to-light ratio $\Upsilon_{*\rmlos} \equiv \Sigma_*/I_*$, defined in analogy with the local $\Upsilon_*$ in equation \eqref{eq:mtol}.

 Summarising, we now have the framework needed to determine the solution of the Jeans equations once the solutions for the single components in the total potential are known.
-In the following Section we describe how the solution of each stellar component is obtained, thanks to the scaling procedure adopted by JASMINE2.
+In the following Section we detail how the solution of each stellar component is obtained, thanks to the adopted scaling procedure.